bookingactivities/booking-activities/readme.txt

 == Changelog ==

+= 1.16.27 - 2024/12/18 =
+* Fix - Reschedule notifications were not sent after moving a booked event in the calendar editor

 = 1.16.26 - 2024/12/11 =
 * Dev - Replace deprecated UTF8 PHP functions as of PHP 8.2